C++ Math log2

 log2(x) = nan

-In this example, log2 function computes the logarithm value of base 2 when the value of x is less than zero.
+In this instance, the log2 function calculates the logarithm value with a base of 2 for x values below zero.